Mix in `run_graphql_field(...)` to run on `MySchema`

 include GraphQL::Testing::Helpers.for(MySchema)

-Then, you can run fields using Testing::Helpers#run_graphql_field
+Then, you can run fields using Testing::Helpers#run_graphql_field:

 post = Post.first